evkx/evkx.github.io/content/models/mercedes/eqe/EQE_43_4MATIC/_index.md

 Mercedes-AMG EQE 43 4MATIC has an all-wheel drive system supported by two motors.
 One on each axle.

-The suspension is a fully adaptive suspension both on the front and rear axle.
-Height and damping can be adjusted manually and automatically.
+The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 Minimum ground clearance is 82 mm and max 127 mm.

 ### Steering